mbonikevin/Online-Bus-Ticket-Booking-System/README.md

 ## Running the project

+1. Clone The project

-1. Install dependencies first by running
+2. Install dependencies first by running
    `npm install`

-2. Start the app with
+3. Start the app with
    `npm run dev`

-3. Open your browser and test the system
+4. Open your browser and test the system